- 2nd Year Scientific Discussion

 4. Annual Progress Reports

-At the end of the 2nd year, the student must reassemble his/her Candidacy Exam Jury to give a short presentation.
+Year 2 – Scientific Discussion – The student must reassemble his/her Candidacy Exam Jury to give a short presentation.
 The purpose of this scientific discussion is to review the student’s progress, the direction of the thesis, and to address any possible difficulties.
 There is no formal evaluation and no other written report is required.
 (Download form above)

 Year 3 and 4, students must submit an Annual Progress Report Form (down load above) to the EDNE administration.
 The deadline for submission is the anniversary of the EPFL Doctoral School (EDOC) enrolment date.
 If the Oral Exam is delayed, a final Progress Report must be submitted together with the “Oral Exam Jury Proposal” (item 6. below).